Printing doctoral theses

 At the end of their doctoral studies, the doctoral candidate submits their dissertation twice to the department:

-1. Manuscript: When the doctoral committee considers the dissertation ready for defense, two physical copies plus one electronic copy (pdf) should be submitted to the department; more on those below.
+1. Manuscript: When the doctoral committee considers the dissertation ready for defense, an electronic copy (pdf) should be submitted to the department.
+If the opponents ask for physical copies the doctoral candidate will be contacted.
+See more information below.

-2. Final version: Once the opponents consider the dissertation ready for doctoral defense, and the specifics of said defense have been decided on, the thesis should be printed out in its final form and approximately fifteen (15) copies delivered to the School of Humanites.
+2. Final version: Once the opponents consider the dissertation ready for doctoral defense, and the specifics of said defense have been decided on, the thesis should be delivered its final form.
+Please note that due to new rules from November 2019 the School of Humanities no longer needs printed copies.
+Please contact María Gestsdóttir, email@example.com, for further information.

 For further details on preparation and format of the dissertation, see below.

-The Centre for Research in the Humanities pays for the printing of those copies (usually fifteen) designated for the University and The Centre for Research in the Humanities.
-These copies go to opponents, the doctoral committee, the faculty, University central administration, institutions and libraries.
+The Centre for Research in the Humanities pays for the printing of those copies (10-15) designated for the University and The Centre for Research in the Humanities.
+These copies go to opponents, the doctoral committee, the faculty and the National and University Library of Iceland.
 The doctoral candidate must deliver these copies to The Centre once they've been printed, after which The Centre takes care of their distribution.

 Note that The Centre for Research in the Humanities will only pay for the printing if the project manager has been duly notified in advance, the formatting of the cover, title page and copyright page are in exact accordance with official requirements, and the manuscript itself generally adheres to the accepted format and/or guidelines; though we stress that rigid adherence for the manuscript is not necessary.